Days of Laughter, Days of Pain: The Miners’ Strike

 July 2023 to January 2024

-Giants of Rotherham celebrates Rotherham’s larger-than-life characters.
+Giants of Rotherham celebrated Rotherham’s larger-than-life characters.
 The inventors, entertainers, creators, daredevils and changemakers who have had big ideas and made enormous efforts and contributions to our borough.

 This exhibition was a collaboration with internationally acclaimed performance storyteller, author and playwright Richard O’Neil, and Lydia Lapinski aka Thoughts Make Things; a Sheffield based illustrator, art director and designer.